Discount Broadway Tickets For Leopoldstadt

 Leopoldstadt on Broadway Background

-Tom Stoppard's Leopoldstadt comes to Broadway from London's West End where it made its world premiere in January 2020 to both popular and critical acclaim.
+Tom Stoppard's Leopoldstadt comes to Broadway from London's West End where it made its world premiere in January 2020 and received both popular and critical acclaim.
 Stoppard is notably Britain's greatest living dramatist and playwright.

 The Olivier-winning play originally premiered in London in 2020 at the Wyndham Theatre.
-This production reunited writer Tom Stoppard, director Patrick Marber, and producer Sonia Friedman, who all last collaborated on Travesties in 2017.
+This production reunited writer Tom Stoppard, director Patrick Marber, and producer Sonia Friedman, who all last collaborated on Travesties which appeared off-Broadway in 2017.

 Show Strikes Gold at The Olivier Awards in 2020